Saud Shakeel

-Saud Shakeel (born 5 September 1995) is a Pakistani cricketer.
-He made his international debut for the Pakistan cricket team in July 2021.
+Saud Shakeel (born 5 September 1995) is a Pakistani international cricketer who is the current vice-captain of the Pakistan cricket team in test cricket.
+He made his international and ODI debut for the Pakistan cricket team in July 2021.
 He made his Test debut against England in December 2022.
-He was part of Pakistan's squad at the 2014 U-19 World Cup and has captained the team.
-He scored 127 runs in 6 innings that he played in the World Cup.
+He played at the 2014 U-19 World Cup, where he captained the team.
+In July 2023, he became the first Pakistani batsman to score a Test double century in Sri Lanka against the hosts.

-Career
+Early life and career

+Saud Shakeel was born in September 1995 in Karachi and spent much of his early life in the Sagheer Centre of the Federal B. Area.

+In 2007, Saud came to the attention of Azam Khan, then manager of Quetta Gladiators and unrelated to Moin Khan's son.
+Through a connection with Saud's uncle, Azam introduced him, then a sixth-grade student at The Crescent Academy, to several cricket academies.
+After a tepid response from these academies, Azam integrated Saud into practice sessions where he faced players such as Rumman Raees, Anwar Ali, and Tabish Khan.
+This led to Saud's association with the Pakistan Cricket Club and mentorship from international cricketers such as Sarfaraz Ahmed and Asad Shafiq.

+Domestic career

 He made his first-class debut on 26 October 2015 in the 2015–16 Quaid-e-Azam Trophy.
 In November 2017, he was selected to play for the Quetta Gladiators in 2018 Pakistan Super League players draft.

 He was the leading run-scorer for Pakistan Television in the 2017–18 Quaid-e-Azam Trophy, with 488 runs in seven matches.
 In April 2018, he was named in Khyber Pakhtunkhwa's squad for the 2018 Pakistan Cup.
 He was the leading run-scorer for Pakistan Television in the 2018–19 Quaid-e-Azam Trophy, with 414 runs in five matches.

 In December 2018, he was named in Pakistan's team for the 2018 ACC Emerging Teams Asia Cup.
 In March 2019, he was named in Federal Areas' squad for the 2019 Pakistan Cup.
 In September 2019, he was named in Sindh's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In November 2019, he was named as the captain of Pakistan's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In December 2020, he was shortlisted as one of the Domestic Cricketers of the Year for the 2020 PCB Awards.